robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 title: "PFAB X: First-class functions and dependency injection"
 published: false
 ---
-In the previous edition of PFAB[TODO] we began looking at Adarsh Rao's program that analyzes WhatsApp message logs.
-We were debating the tradeoffs between taking a *batch* approach - where we load and process many records at once - and a *streaming* approach - where we load one record at a time, fully process it, and only then load the next record.

-Last week we focussed on how to write a clean batch pipeline.
-This week we're going to look in detail at how to make a streaming pipeline *modular* by using *first-class functions* and *dependency injection*.
+In the previous edition of PFAB[TODO] we began looking at a program that analyzes WhatsApp message logs, written by Adarsh Rao.
+We discussed some of the tradeoffs between taking a *batch* approach - where we load and process many records at once - and a *streaming* approach - where we load one record at a time, fully process it, and only then load and process the next record.
+We focussed in particular on how to write a clean batch pipeline.
+This week we're going to look at how to make a *modular* streaming pipeline by using *first-class functions* and *dependency injection*.

 This edition is advanced stuff - this series isn't called "Programming Feedback for Advanced Beginners" for nothing.
-If after reading this post you think "OK, that's nice and all but I have no idea how to use any of it in my own code" then that's entirely fine and normal.
-My hope is that the next time you come across some code written in this style you'll think "oh I see what they're doing here."
-Then the next time you'll start to understand even more, and eventually you'll be writing this type of code yourself in your sleep.
+If after reading this post you think "OK, that's nice and all but I have no idea how to use any of it in my own code" then that's fine and normal.
+My hope is that the next time you come across some code written in this style then you'll think "oh I see what they're doing here."
+Then the time after you'll start to really see what's going on, and eventually you'll be writing this type of code yourself in your sleep.

-## Lamenting our unmodular streaming code
+## Moaning about our un-modular streaming code

-At the end of last week'd PFAB, we were attempting to update our code to deal with the fact that WhatsApp messages can sometimes spread over multiple lines in a log file:
+At the end of last week's PFAB, we were attempting to update our streaming code to deal with the fact that WhatsApp messages can sometimes spread over multiple lines in a log file:

 ```
 7/28/19, 11:07 PM - Harold: Here's an idea for the next time you return.